-We recommend leveraging the auto-lock feature on your computer and mobile devices, as well as using shortcuts to easily lock your screen before walking away.
-Each time you want to unlock your device, you will be asked to enter a PIN, password or fingerprint, adding an extra layer of security.
+The easy solution?
+Enable the auto-lock feature on your computer and mobile devices.
+You can also use device shortcuts to easily lock your screen any time you get up.
+When you come back, you will be asked to enter a PIN, password or fingerprint to unlock your device, which adds an extra layer of security.

 Follow the instructions below to enable the auto-lock feature or learn shortcut options.